DockBoss/DockBoss/README.md

+# About Me

-I am a self taught developer.
+I am a self taught developer on a path to a PHD equivilent.

-My main foucs now is Blockchain.

-I am working on learning solidity, truffle, and web3
+Looking for people to work with.

-I am also working on leaning about the EVM and I am very interested in its direction.
+# What I am working on

-My short term goals are to
-  Create usefull and efficent dapps
-  Become an Ethereum core developer
+ - Project Euler
+ - Learning Rust
+ - Learning Python
+ - Learning Solidity
+ - Learning React.js
+ - Sorting algorithms
+ - Machine learning and AI
+ - EVM and Blockchain
+ - Personal webpage